 - AS 1546.4:2016 On-site domestic wastewater treatment units, Part 4: Domestic greywater treatment systems

-Transitional arrangements will also apply to previously issued certificates that have not expired by 1 July 2021.
+Transitional arrangements will also apply to previously issued certificates of conformity that had not expired by 1 July 2021.

 The following table summarises the ‘appropriate standards’ and ‘transitional arrangements’ for different types of treatment plants:

 |Types of on-site wastewater treatment plants||Transitional arrangements for previously issued certificates that have not expired at 1 July 2021||Appropriate standard from 1 July 2021|